 Even after that period, the Trump administration would demand enrichment at some level below 3.67%.

-Iran has demanded that it not give up the right to enrich, but showed greater readiness regarding limits, especially since it currently lacks the machines to enrich uranium.
+Iran has demanded that it not give up the right to enrich, but it showed greater readiness regarding limits, especially since it currently lacks the machines to enrich uranium.

 If Trump agreed to allow such a deal, the US would likely demand far more invasive IAEA inspections than previously existed to ensure the regime’s compliance.

-Alternatively, Trump may decide that, absent an end to enrichment, he prefers to attack Iran.
+Alternatively, Trump may decide that absent an end to enrichment, he prefers to attack Iran.

 An Iranian newspaper with a cover photo of US President Donald Trump delivering the State of the Union address, in Tehran, Iran, February 26, 2026 (credit: MAJID ASGARIPOUR/WANA